Key Takeaways:

 Launched: 2015

-P&G Ventures is an in-house incubator that partners with startups, entrepreneurs, and inventors to build brands and businesses in the consumer packaged goods space.
-Although their ventures come in all shapes and sizes, they all follow a simple three-step development process:
+P&G Ventures is an in-house corporate incubator that partners with startups, entrepreneurs, and inventors to build brands and businesses in the consumer packaged goods space.
+Its structured "Discover, Create, Build" process supports ventures with branding, manufacturing, and distribution, significantly accelerating their market readiness.

 Why It Works:

-- Partners with startups & inventors to develop innovative CPG products.
+- Partners with startups and founders to develop innovative CPG products through corporate innovation partnerships

-- Provides expert support in branding, manufacturing, and distribution.
+- Provides expert support in branding, manufacturing, and distribution, accelerating time to market

 3. Chemovator by BASF